hiimzackjones/hiimzackjones.github.io/_posts/2017-09-20-IP-Addresses-Subnets-And-Binary-Part-1.md

 ---
 layout: post
 title:
 date: 2017-09-20 2:30:00 -0400
 categories: Networking
 ---

 ## Binary, Ip addresses, Subnet masking.

 Okay so.
 I'm going to make some notes on this.
 Because this the most fundamental thing you need to know to do ... anything really. so.
 I'm not going to waste time.
 Leh do it.
+Heads up, this page is perf for noobs.
+If you've got binary down and just want to learn subnets [head to part 2](fixThislink)

 <iframe src="https://giphy.com/embed/YQitE4YNQNahy" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>